 The official spokesperson of Florida Tech is Wes Sumner, vice president of Marketing and Communications.
 He deals with matters that are potentially controversial or sensitive.
 He should be provided with advance notice of significant situations so that he may represent the university effectively and accurately, while minimizing any potential negative reaction.
 He also communicates university positions on issues of campus-wide impact.
 Contact him at 674-6218 or firstname.lastname@example.org.

-Karen Rhine, news bureau chief, is responsible for fielding media calls and responding to media requests for subject matter experts.
-It is usually she who will look to connect the appropriate faculty or staff member with a reporter.
-Contact her at 674-8964 or firstname.lastname@example.org.
+Adam Lowenstein, news bureau chief, is responsible for fielding media calls and responding to media requests for subject matter experts.
+It is usually he who connects the appropriate faculty or staff member with a reporter.
+Contact him at 674-8964 or email@example.com.

 In the Department of Athletics, Ryan Jones, athletics communication director, is responsible for publicizing sports programs.
 He is at firstname.lastname@example.org, 674-8250.